H1548/TransformerModel-PhishingDetector/README.md

 - 'Safe-marketing': label for legitimate emails from businesses sell their services,
 - 'Safe-transactional': label for legitimate emails for confirmed purchases made by the user, shipping updates or receipts

+Here is a link to Access the paper for this project: https://drive.google.com/file/d/1E94jcgYUzZwTG9ZIcLUlhHO1BbOIRHhw/view?usp=drive_link

 ## Output Structure
 When the final model is prompted with an input email, the model predicts a class, a function is then used in the prompt code to collect information from the 'advice.json' with respect to the predicted class.
 The final output from the phishing detector is structured as: